COLUMBUS, Ohio — A clear and chilly night allowed people across central Ohio to view the northern lights Thursday night.

 While these kinds of impacts are usually manageable, any impact to operations could certainly be felt by first responders and those recovering until the storm conditions weaken.

-Any impacts from the storm on communications and power grids should be temporary and alleviate as the storm fades, but before it does many from central Ohio to the north could get a spectacular view overnight.
-The further north you travel, the better your views could be this evening.
+Any impacts from the storm on communications and power grids should be temporary and alleviate as the storm fades, but before it does many from central Ohio to the north got a spectacular view overnight.
+The further north you traveled, the better your views ended up being!

-If you take any photos be sure to share them with us here at 10TV!
+If you took any photos be sure to share them with us here at 10TV!

 -- Meteorologist Michael Behrens